HRoger/angularpresstheme/README.md

 ###Note

->Search Bar, categories, archive, some Foundation components, site title, responsive design,
+>Search Bar, some Foundation components, site title, responsive design,
->breadcrumbs are not working at this moment.
+> are not working at this moment.
 See **Todo**.

 III.
 Configuration